 At long last, South Africa’s energy sector has taken a bold step forward with the release of the updated Integrated Resource Plan (IRP 2019) and the Roadmap for Eskom in a Reformed Electricity Supply Industry (Roadmap for Eskom).

-The transition to open up the sector to purchasing electricity generated from multiple energy sources and suppliers in future, is challenging yet pragmatic.
-This will be supported by the functional and legal unbundling of Eskom into smaller, more accountable and efficient operating units.
+These publications tacitly open up the sector to purchasing electricity generated from multiple energy sources.
+The proposals are pragmatic and will be supported by the unbundling of Eskom into smaller, more accountable and efficient operating units.

-Although more clarity is needed on how Eskom’s roughly R440 billion debt burden will be managed on a sustainable basis that limits risks to the fiscus.
+More clarity is needed on how Eskom’s roughly R450 billion debt burden will be managed on a sustainable basis that limits risks to the fiscus.
 That said, there is now a sense of urgency to craft a more holistic and coherent long-term response to the Eskom crisis.
-These papers are no panacea for years of mismanagement and operational regression in the country’s power utility, but they provide a good indication that government’s orientation to Eskom’s challenges has shifted somewhat, even if much work still remains to be done.
+Government’s new approach is no panacea for years of mismanagement and operational regression in the country’s power utility, but it does indicate a welcome re-orientation to Eskom’s challenges, even if much work still remains to be done.

-The IRP 2019 is a key driver behind the restructuring plans envisaged in the Roadmap for Eskom and underpins a decreased reliance on: dirty coal-fired energy; decentralisation of an outdated and unsustainable vertically integrated monopoly; and increased competition from various energy suppliers - in an effort to drive maximum cost efficiencies, it underpins a decreased reliance on:
+IRP 2019 is a key driver behind the restructuring plans envisaged in the Roadmap for Eskom.
+In an effort to drive maximum cost efficiencies, it underpins a decreased reliance on:

-As the world moves towards a greater reliance on alternative energy sources, the positive impact from economies of scale.
+As the world moves towards a greater reliance on alternative energy sources, technology costs are decreasing with economies of scale.
 IRP 2019 embraces a flexible, diversified energy mix, so as to take advantage of the rapidly evolving energy technology.
-Energy storage is noted by the IRP 2019 as a game changer for renewables, and the recent discovery of gas resources off the South African (Brulpadda) and Mozambican coastlines also presents enormous opportunity and potential.
+Energy storage is noted as a game changer for renewables.
+In addition, the recent discovery of gas resources off the South African (Brulpadda) and Mozambican coastlines presents enormous opportunity.